-Proficiency Rate: Montana Community Choice Schools will use the proficiency rates as determined by either the Montana Sate Assessment or a national normed assessment such as the NWEA MAP Growth Assessment or the Renaissance Star Assessment.
-[Variables for determining proficiency depend on the specific assessment chosen by each Choice School and approved by the MCCSC].
+Proficiency Level: Montana Community Choice Schools will use the proficiency rates as determined by a nationally normed assessment to be determined in conjunction with the Commission and identified in the Contract.
+[Actual variables for determining proficiency depend on the specific assessment's metrics and targets.]

-Math Proficiency Rubric Below example percentiles based on an average band of 40 th to 70 th percentile.
+Math Proficiency Rubric Below example percentiles based on an average of the 50 th percentile.
 Exceeds Standard (3) The school's proficiency rate is greater than (XX) OR The school's proficiency average is at or above the 90 th percentile.
-Meets Standard (2) The school's proficiency rate is equal to or greater than (XX) OR The school's proficiency average is at or above the (80 th percentile).
-Approaches Standard (1) The school's proficiency rate falls between the (40 th and 79 th percentile).
-Does Not Meet Standard (0) The school's proficiency rate falls below (40 th percentile).
+Meets Standard (2) The school's proficiency rate is equal to or greater than (XX) OR The school's proficiency average is at or above the (75 th percentile).
+Approaches Standard (1) The school's proficiency rate falls between the (35 th and 74 th percentile).
+Does Not Meet Standard (0) The school's proficiency rate falls below (35 th percentile).